gnuion/kissChat/README.md

 # championsChat
 As a community challenge, we decided to make a chat app following the KISS (Keep It Simple, Stupid) philosophy.
 It should be ad free and easy to use.
+WebApp now available: [ChampionsChat](https://gnuion.github.io/championsChat/build/web/#welcome-screen)

 ## Table of contents